-- 1. Shut down HDFS and MapReduce.
+- Shut down HDFS and MapReduce.
 See Stopping Services (CDH 4) or Stopping CDH Services Using the Command Line (CDH 5) for the commands to stop these services. - 2.
 Configure the init scripts to not start on boot.
-Use commands similar to those shown in Configuring init to Start Core Hadoop System Services (CDH 4) or Configuring init to Start Hadoop System Services (CDH 5), but disable the start on boot (for example, \$ sudo chkconfig hadoop-hdfs-namenode off).
+Use commands similar to those shown in Configuring init to Start Hadoop System Services (CDH 5), but disable the start on boot (for example, \$ sudo chkconfig hadoop-hdfs-namenode off).